Workout

 Why do some people sneeze when they look at the sun?

-This is known as the “photic sneeze” reflex or “solar sneeze.”
-It is an involuntary response that some people experience when looking directly into bright light, such as the sun.
-Approximately 18 to 35% of the world’s population has this peculiarity.
+It is known as “photic sneezing” reflex or “sunslap”.
+This is an involuntary reaction that some experience when they look directly in bright light, such as the sun.
+This is the specialty of about 18 to 35% of the world’s population.

-The exact cause of photic sneezing is not yet fully understood, but it is believed to be related to an interaction between the optic nerves and the nerves of the autonomic nervous system, which controls involuntary functions of the body.
+The exact cause of photic sneezing is not yet fully understood, but it is believed that there is interaction between optical nerves and veins in the autonomic nervous system, which controls the body’s involuntary functions.

 sunglass